aogaki/CAENDigitizer/README.md

 **sudo apt install libboost-all\***

 Install swig
-**apt install swig**
+**sudo apt install swig**

 Install UUID
-**apt install uuid-dev**
+**sudo apt install uuid-dev**

 Install XML utilities
-**apt install libxml2-utils**
+**sudo apt install libxml2-utils**

 Install DAQ-middleware
 Download file from http://daqmw.kek.jp/src/
 Now (1 / 18 / 2018), the last version is http://daqmw.kek.jp/src/DAQ-Middleware-1.4.2.tar.gz
 I found some problems with gcc version 7.
 It comes from conflicting the boost::function and gcc.
 The solution is simple.
 Check the some variables and indicate the name space.
+For example, in the file src/lib/json_spirit_v2.06/json_spirit/json_spirit_reader.cpp, replace "typedef function" with "typedef boost::function".
+Need patch?
+DIY!

 Now you can use DAQ system without networking.
 Let's go to the network configuration.